John Green: Personal life and interests

-Green is married to Sarah Urist Green, with whom he has two children: Henry (born 2010) and Alice (born 2013).
+Green is an Episcopalian, and was married in a Catholic church.
+He is married to Sarah Urist Green, with whom he has two children.
 John and Sarah met when they both attended the same preparatory school in Indian Springs, Alabama.
 They became reacquainted eight years later in Chicago, when Green began dating Sarah's boxing partner; after they broke up, John became friends with Sarah.
 The two became engaged in April 2005 and married in May 2006.
-In early videos on the VlogBrothers channel, Sarah is referred to as "the Yeti" due to her not appearing visibly on camera, though she no longer is referred to as such.
+In early videos on the VlogBrothers channel, Sarah is referred to as "the Yeti" due to her not appearing visibly on camera, though she is no longer referred to as such.

-Green was born in Indianapolis, Indiana and has lived there since 2007.
+Green was born in Indianapolis, Indiana, and has lived there since 2007.
 The city has served as the setting for several of his novels, and he wrote a review of it in his podcast and book of essays The Anthropocene Reviewed.
 Green often speaks of his love for the city.
 On July 14, 2015, Greg Ballard, the mayor of Indianapolis, proclaimed that that day would be "John Green Day" in his city.
-That month, Teresa Jacobs, the mayor of Orange County, Florida, declared that July 17 would also be John Green Day.
+That month, Teresa Jacobs, the mayor of Orange County, Florida, declared that July 24 would also be John Green Day.

-Green is an Episcopalian Christian, and was married in a Catholic church.

 Green is an avid sports fan.
-Green drove the pace car at the 2016 Indianapolis 500, and was honorary co-chairman of the 500 Festival Host Committee that year.
-He is also a supporter of the English football club Liverpool F.C. of the Premier League and an official sponsor of the English League Two club AFC Wimbledon.
-Starting in 2011, Green had a gaming series on YouTube where he played FIFA, first as the "Swoodilypoopers", a fictionalized version of Swindon Town F.C., and then, starting in 2013, as the "Wimbly Womblys," a fictionalized version of AFC Wimbledon.
+Green drove the pace car at the 2016 Grand Prix of Indianapolis, and was honorary co-chairman of the 500 Festival Host Committee that year.
+He is also a supporter of the English football club Liverpool F.C. of the Premier League and an official sponsor of the English League One club AFC Wimbledon, whose kit have featured a Nerdfighters emblem on the back of their shorts since 2014.
+Starting in 2011, Green had a gaming series on YouTube where he played FIFA, first as the "Swoodilypoopers", a fictionalized version of Swindon Town F.C., and then, starting in 2013, as the "Wimbly Womblys", a fictionalized version of AFC Wimbledon.
 Advertising revenue from the series was donated to the team.
+In January 2025, Green facilitated the transfer of Marcus Browne to Wimbledon, partially from earnings from his livestreaming.

+Green has stated he has aphantasia.